 B2C e-commerce revenue in Europe is projected to exceed EUR 750 billion in 2022, growing (CAGR 2022-2025) at 13.83% a year to reach a market volume of EUR 1,100 billion by 2025.

 Around a 1/4 of all consumer purchases are made from sellers based outside Europe.

-The EU eCommerce VAT package, which comes into effect on 1 July 2021, revolutionizes Europe's e-commerce market.
+The EU eCommerce VAT package, which came into effect on 1 July 2021, revolutionizes Europe's e-commerce market.

-The digital handling of import customs and VAT on all transactions becomes mandatory, and import VAT becomes due on each and every shipment sent to the EU.
+The digital handling of import customs and VAT on all transactions became mandatory, with import VAT due on each and every shipment sent to the EU.

-It brings to an end to the current dominance enjoyed by EU postal operators in importing ecommerce shipments, and their monopoly on paper-based customs clearance.
+It brings to an end to the current dominance enjoyed by EU postal operators in importing ecommerce shipments, together with their monopoly on paper-based customs clearance.

 This development is further accelerated by

 fundamental changes in postal pricing, such as dramatic increases in UPU rates.

 clearance and import VAT management are all becoming separate transactional